keshee/LeagueSharp-1/README.md

 ### *Riven - Story of a Broken Blade (Currently Early Beta)*
 ![Riven Image](http://i.imgur.com/dCcScoE.jpg)

-* Riven is currently in early beta and is extremely buggy, would not recommened using in normals even.
+* Riven is currently in early beta and is extremely buggy.
 Please feel free to give suggestions, or report horrible buggs by making a new incident.
-Will continue to improve just like Orianna did/is.
+Will continue to improve just like Orianna.
 ==

 ### *Orianna - Master of clockwork*